-Plumbing inspections are required to be carried out by a licensed professional during and on completion of work that is covered by an approval, as stated in section 19 of the Standard Plumbing and Drainage Regulation.
+Plumbing inspections are required to be carried out by a licensed professional during and on completion of work that is covered by an approval.

-To receive a compliance certificate at completion of plumbing and drainage works, the final inspection must be completed and approved by the licensed professional.
+To receive a final inspection certificate at completion of plumbing and drainage works, the final inspection must be completed and approved by the licensed professional.
 The final inspection must be called within 7 days of the work being completed.

 What is the cut-off time for booking inspections?

-Under the plumbing and drainage legislation, 48 hours notice must be given but bookings by phone can be accepted up to 3.00pm (subject to availability ) the day prior to the inspection date.
+48 hours notice is preferred, but bookings by phone can be accepted up to 3.00pm (subject to availability ) the day prior to the inspection date.

 What information does the plumber need to book an inspection?